Multirious/zsh-helix-mode/README.md

 otherwise it is empty.

 Some keys are custom to this plugin and not presented in Helix.
-- `Alt-Enter` for enabling and disabling multiline mode for both Insert and Normal mode.
+- `Alt-Enter` in normal and insert mode for toggling [multi-line mode](#multi-line-mode).
-- `Ctrl-p` and `Ctrl-n` in Normal mode for previous and next command histroy.
-By default, `j` and `k` can change history too.
+- `Ctrl-p` and `Ctrl-n` in normal and insert mode for moving in the command history.

 The register `%` is changed to `pwd` instead of current file in Helix.

+### Multi-line mode
+By pressing `Alt-Enter`, the editor will be switched to multi-line mode.
+In this mode, a message `-- MULTILINE --` with a newline is prepended to your commandline to ensure your first line in the buffer is at the same level to any other lines.
+Pressing `Enter` key in insert mode will add a newline at your cursor instead of accepting the command.
+However, pressing `Enter` key in normal mode is the same; it will accepts the current command as usual.
+Other keys will behave the same.

 ### Compatibility